List of Coronation Street characters introduced in 1999: Duggie Ferguson

 In December 2000, Natalie decided to sell and The Rovers came under threat by a chain who planned to turn it into a "fun pub" named the Boozy Newt.
-Duggie stepped in to help the Rovers avoid this but could not buy the place alone so Fred and Mike Baldwin (Johnny Briggs) invested in The Rovers with Duggie.
+Duggie stepped in to help the Rovers avoid this but could not buy the place alone so Fred Elliott (John Savident) and Mike Baldwin (Johnny Briggs) invested in The Rovers with Duggie.
 Neither of the trio wanted to run the place so they employed Liz McDonald (Beverley Callard) to run it.
 Liz moved into The Rovers with resident barmaid Toyah but her reign as manager was short as, after numerous disagreements with the trio, and husband Jim being transferred to a prison in Leicester, she quit and left Weatherfield.
 Mike's new wife, Linda (Jacqueline Pirie), took the helm of The Rovers, but her heart was not in it and Duggie persuaded his partners to sell their shares to a 'mysterious owner' – Duggie snapped up their shares and became sole owner of the Rovers.